atrisovic/weather-panel.github.io/_sources/content/weather-and-climate-data.md

 ### Your code environment

-Through this section, we introduce relevant commands whenever possible for the following languages and packages:
+Throughout this section, we introduce relevant commands whenever possible for the following languages and packages (click on the tab names for details):

 ````{tabbed} Python (xarray)